 2H2 + O2 --> 2H2O

 Tinkering around with the implications of this law, Avogadro deduced that in order for this to be true, equal volumes of any two gases at the same temperature and pressure must hold an equal number of particles (Avogadro's law).
-And the only way to explain that this law could be true for any example, including the one we just mentioned, is if there was a difference between atoms and molecules and that some elements, like oxygen, actually exist as molecules (in oxygen’s case, O2 rather than simply O) Granted, Avogadro didn't have words like "molecule" to describe his theory, and his ideas met resistance from John Dalton, among others.
+And the only way to explain that this law could be true for any example, including the one we just mentioned, is if there was a difference between atoms and molecules and that some elements, like oxygen, actually exist as molecules (in oxygen's case, O2 rather than simply O) Granted, Avogadro didn't have words like "molecule" to describe his theory, and his ideas met resistance from John Dalton, among others.
 It would take another chemist by the name of Stanislao Cannizzaro to bring Avogadro's ideas the attention they deserved.
-By the time those ideas gained traction, the Italian with the crazy long name had already passed away.
+By the time those ideas gained traction, Avogadro had already passed away.

 So where does Avogadro's number fit into this?
 Because Avogadro's law proved so critical to the advancement of chemistry, chemist Jean Baptiste Perrin named the number in his honor.
 Read on to see how chemists determined Avogadro's number and why, even today, it's such an important part of chemistry.